ApiLogicServer/Docs/docs/index.md

 **Conclusion**

-As expected, large scale sub-system creation from GenAI is not practical.
+As perhaps expected, large scale sub-system creation from GenAI is not practical.
 However, it is a great driver for engines, and for coding.
-API Logic Server leverages these strengths, and provides the missing microserve and logic automation.
+API Logic Server leverages these strengths, and provides the missing microservice logic automation.
 </details>

 &nbsp;